PmR76/crown-creatives-v2/about/index.md

        ============================ -->
   <section class="about-intro">
     <p>
       Creativity often grows from challenge.
 Crown Creatives honours the process of rebuilding — the courage to evolve, the strength to begin again, and the imagination required to shape a new story from the fragments of an old one.
     </p>
   </section>

   <!-- ============================
-       PAINTING IMAGE
+       PAINTING IMAGE (MEDIUM)
        ============================ -->
   <section class="about-visual">
     <img src="{{ '/assets/images/about/painting.png' | relative_url }}"